Andrej Hlinka: Legacy

 During the first Slovak Republic, a client state of Nazi Germany (1939–1945), Hlinka was considered by the regime as a national hero.
-Josef Tiso, his deputy and successor in Hlinka's Slovak People's Party, became the president of the fascist first Slovak Republic.
+Jozef Tiso, his deputy and successor in Hlinka's Slovak People's Party, became the president of the fascist first Slovak Republic.
 The Hlinka Guard, a militia maintained by the Hlinka's Slovak People's Party created shortly before Hlinka's death, later participated in the Holocaust in Slovakia.

 In Communist Czechoslovakia, Hlinka was portrayed as a "clerofascist".

 After the fall of communism, Hlinka re-emerged as a respected public figure, mostly to nationalist sympathizers and to Christian democratic organisations, while others seem mostly indifferent towards Hlinka's memory.
 Hlinka's image could be found on the Slovak 1000-crown banknote, before Slovakia's adoption of the Euro in 2009.
 A motion in the Parliament of Slovakia to proclaim him "father of the nation" nearly passed in September 2007.

 Today, Andrej Hlinka is mostly commemorated in his native Černová, where his house can be found and remains open to the public.
-Recently, the Mausoleum of Andrej Hlinka in Ružomberok was reopened.
+In 1990, the Mausoleum of Andrej Hlinka in Ružomberok was reopened.